-The GCSC’s three affiliated centers bring scholars together around specific research themes to help facilitate interdisciplinary strategies and solutions.
+The GCSC’s affiliated centers bring scholars together around specific research themes to help facilitate interdisciplinary strategies and solutions.
 These centers are independent entities that share infrastructure and support with the GCSC.

 The U Water Center advances solutions to urgent water security challenges.
 The center combines the research trajectory of the USAID-funded U.S.-Pakistan Center for Advanced Studies in Water (USPCASW) and the NSF-funded iUTAH project, forming a catalyzing hub for water research and associated activities at the university.